-According to one report YouTube has 1.3 billion users, 5 billion downloads a day, 3.2 billion downloaded hours a month while 300 hours are uploaded to YouTube each minute.
+According to Google YouTube has 2.8 billion users, 5 billion download views a day, 1 billion downloaded hours a day, while 500 hours are uploaded to YouTube each minute

 Just some thoughts, happy to be corrected